 - 7. Identify any management consultations with other accountants about auditing and accounting matters.
 None - 8.
 Identify any high-risk information technology systems critical to operations based on the auditor's overall assessment of the importance of the system to the agency and its mission or whether any exceptions identified in the six audit report questions addressed above are directly related to the operations of an information technology system.

 Based on the audit procedures performed, the Program's critical information technology system is the Fiserv system.
-There were no exceptions identified in the six report questions to be addressed by auditors that were directly related to this application.
+There were no exceptions identified that were directly related to this application.